pstaabp/example/README.md

 # example

-This is the readme file for my example directry.
+This is the readme file for my example directory.